jgujerry/python-virtual-environments/README.md

 While I haven't personally incorporated it into my projects, rye has gained popularity on GitHub.
 If you're open to exploring innovative tools, consider giving it a try.

-`uv` takes stewardship of `Rye`, and will be expanded into a unified successor project, to fulfill our shared vision for Python packaging. `uv` is an extremely fast Python package resolver and installer, written in Rust. `uv` is designed as a drop-in replacement for `pip` and `pip-tools`, and is ready for production use today in projects built around those workflows.
+`uv` takes stewardship of `Rye`, and will be expanded into a unified successor project, to fulfill the shared vision for Python packaging with `rye`.
+`uv` is an extremely fast Python package resolver and installer, written in Rust. `uv` is designed as a drop-in replacement for `pip` and `pip-tools`, and is ready for production use today in projects built around those workflows.
 I've applied `uv` in my projects, and it performs remarkably fast, living up to its advertised speed.